The Ancient Use of Aromatherapy

 Research Shows Aromatherapy Effects the Mind and Body

-Several studies suggest that lavender may reduce anxiety, depression, and pain and improve sleep.
+Clinical aromatherapy is an alternative medicine therapy that can be beneficial in the inpatient or outpatient setting for symptom management for pain, nausea, general well-being, anxiety, depression, stress, and insomnia.
+Studies suggest that lavender may reduce anxiety, depression, and pain and improve sleep.
 Some studies have evaluated lavender for cancer and related symptoms.
 Lavender has several properties that may be helpful against cancer.
 Lavender is used regularly by healthcare providers to reduces anxiety and depression.

-My Patient and Client Experiences With Aromatherapy
+My Patients and Clients Experiences With Aromatherapy

 I have used aromatherapy with my clients and patients for many years.
 I have found that aromatherapy is a perfect adjunct therapy for physical, psychological, and spiritual conditions.
 I use lavender for my people with grief, anxiety, and depression disorders.
 The lavender is an ancient herb with calming properties, and research shows it works for stress, anxiety, and depression.